Salt & Wind Travel

 Reserve Ahead

-Make a reservation ahead of time online, and specify what type of car you need.
+Make a reservation online in advance and specify the type of car you need.
 This is the most important tip!
 If you don’t book ahead, you may find yourself without a car.
 Reservations can easily be made online well in advance of your trip.
-Also, the midsize cars that most Americans prefer to rent get reserved quickly in high season and they’re hard to come by if you don’t have a reservation.

 Manual Versus Automatic

-The majority of Italian cars are manual transmissions, so, if you need or want an automatic, you will need to specify that when renting a car.
-I made this mistake once, and while I can drive a manual transmission (I got my Italian driver’s license driving one!)
-I did not want to.
+The majority of Italian cars come with manual transmissions, so if you need or want an automatic, you will need to specify this when renting a car.
+I made this mistake once, and although I can drive a manual transmission (I obtained my Italian driver’s license while driving one), I didn’t want to.
 It made driving just a little bit harder because, on top of navigating, I had to worry about shifting through winding roads and massive hills.

-If you need a GPS, car seat, booster seat, or other accommodation, make sure you include that in your reservation also.
-If you don’t, you may arrive and realize your internet isn’t working and they don’t have any more GPS units to rent, or no more car seats available and you’ll be out of luck.
+If you need a GPS, car seat, booster seat, or other accommodation, make sure you include that in your reservation, too.
+If you don’t, you may arrive and realize your internet isn’t working, and they don’t have any more GPS units to rent, or no more car seats are available, leaving you out of luck.

 Choose Practical Rental Locations

-Car rental location pick up and drop off is also something important to consider.
-Don’t assume a pickup or drop off location is convenient, make sure you check the map and understand exactly where you need to go.
+Car rental location pick-up and drop-off are also essential considerations.
+Don’t assume a pickup or drop-off location is convenient; make sure you check the map and understand precisely where you need to go.

-If you’re taking a train before or after using a rental car, opt for a rental car location as close to there as possible.
-If you don’t want to drive in the city center, rent from the nearest airport and have a taxi take you to town.
+If you’re taking a train before or after using a rental car, opt for a rental car location as close to the train station as possible.
+If you don’t want to drive in the city center, consider renting a car from the nearest airport and having a taxi take you to town.

 Consider Your Luggage

-If you are going to be traveling with many bags, you’ll need to get a car that can fit everything.
-Oftentimes, Italian car rental agencies’ default option is very small compact cars like a FIAT Panda, so be sure to consider size when considering the rental agency and their options.
+If you plan to travel with multiple bags, you’ll need a car that can accommodate them all.
+Often, Italian car rental agencies’ default option is a tiny, compact car, such as a FIAT Panda, so be sure to consider the size when choosing a rental agency and its options.

 Account For Variable Weather And Roads